 This definition covers a variety of technologies that may be used in order to achieve reduction to bone fragments, including traditional flame-based cremation and alkaline hydrolysis.

 Flame-based cremation uses flame and heat to reduce the human remains to bone fragments, or cremated remains.
 This is completed within a machine called a cremator.
 Flame-based cremation is the most common type of cremation, and is available through most funeral homes, crematories, or cemeteries.
+This process is detailed on this page below.

 Alkaline hydrolysis reduces human remains to bone fragments, cremated remains or more specifically hydrolyzed remains, through a water-based dissolution process which uses alkaline chemicals, heat, agitation, and pressure to accelerate natural decomposition.
 Alkaline hydrolysis is a newer technology, and is currently only available in a few states and provinces in the U.S. and Canada.
 Where alkaline hydrolysis is accepted, there are limited providers available.
+For details on this process, visit our alkaline hydrolysis page.

 Flame-based cremation and alkaline hydrolysis are the legal cremation processes in the US and Canada at this time.
 Additional processes may be in development but not currently accepted by the regulators.